 What is Anophthalmia

-- This was originally reported more than 400 years ago, yet it is only recently that important reconstructive options became available.
+- This was initially reported more than 400 years ago, yet it is only recently that cogent reconstructive options became available.

 - There are several explanations why one might lose an eye.

 T2-weighted MR scan of a patient with unilateral anophthalmia.

 Note the presence of amorphous tissue and structures resembling extraocular muscles within the anophthalmic right orbit.
 The right optic nerve/chiasm junction appears attenuated rather than absent suggesting possible residual optic nerve neural tissue